“How much” is the most common question people ask when buying anything, including solar panels.

 Federal income tax credits lower the cost of solar panels.

-The federal income tax credit for solar energy installations reduces to 22% of its cost in 2022 and 2023, then 0% afterward for residential homes.
+The federal income tax credit for solar energy installations reduces to 26% of its cost in 2033, then 22% in 2034 and zero afterward for residential homes.

 Solar panel installation prices continue to decrease through the years.